To many, Hong Kong is just a transit or stopover destination.

 SmarTone is also active in Macau (but the prepaid offering is sad over there).

-In Hong Kong, you have four mobile network operators (and various sub-brands) offering prepaid services easily accessible to travelers:
+In Hong Kong, you have four mobile operators (and various sub-brands) offering prepaid services easily accessible to travelers:

 - China Mobile Hong Kong (CMHK – 中國移動香港有限公司)